HyaenaTechnologies/htup/README.md

 # htup

-htup is a system update tool
+htup is a System Update Tool

 [Documentation][Documentation]